kej715/DtCyber/NOS2.8.7/README.md

-`prep-customization.exp` executes *SYSGEN(SOURCE)* to load operating system source code and build procedures on the INSTALL user's account, and then it submits two batch jobs from from the INSTALL user to set up for building the operating system and to apply initial corrective code and base modifications to OS source program library.
+`prep-customization.exp` executes *SYSGEN(SOURCE)* to load operating system source code and build procedures on the INSTALL user's account, and then it submits two batch jobs from from the INSTALL user to set up for building the operating system and to apply initial corrective code and base modifications to the OS source program library.
 It will take a few minutes for the script to complete, so be patient and watch it run.

->Note that this and the script for building optional products, described next, require that you have [netcat](https://en.wikipedia.org/wiki/Netcat) installed on your host system.
-MacOS and most Linux distributions include it.
-You will need to install it yourself on Windows, if you don't have it already.

 ## Building Optional Products
 A script named `build-product.exp` enables you to build optional software products for NOS 2.8.7.
-It also enables you to rebuild the base operating system itself and other products provided on the initial deadstart tape. `build-product.exp` is designed to download tape images automatically from public libraries on the web, as needed.
+It also enables you to rebuild the base operating system itself and other products provided on the initial deadstart tape. `build-product.exp` will download tape images automatically from public libraries on the web, as needed.

 To reveal a list of products that `build-product.exp` can build, enter the following
 command: